cn0047/stash/ed/ai/ml/README.md

 Activation function - live inside neural network layers and modify the data they receive before passing it to the next layer.
-Common activation functions: ReLU, logit, tanh, step.
+Common activation functions: `ReLU, logit, tanh, step`.

 Loss (cost) function - wrapper around model’s predict function that tells us "how good" the model is at making predictions for a given set of parameters.